spm/spm-docs/theory/dcm/models/fMRI/dcm-fmri-models.md

 $$

 #### Matrix B
 Parameters in matrix $$B^j$$ represent the change in the effective connectivity of particular connections  caused by the $$j^{th}$$ experimental input.
-It is implemented as a 3D matrix in Matlab, where element $$B(x,y,j)$$ is the modulatory input of region $$j$$ on the connection from region $$y$$ to region $$x$$.
+It is implemented as a 3D matrix in Matlab, where element $$B(x,y,j)$$ is the influence of condition $$j$$ on the connection from region $$y$$ to region $$x$$.

 Matrix $$B$$, which is sometimes called the 'bilinear' term of the DCM equation, may be used to represent the context of an experimental manipulation.
-For instance, an experiment may involve participants seeing visual stimuli, with the instruction to pay attention to some visual feature on a subset of trials.
-The $$B$$-matrix would then be used to represent the change in connection strengths during attention periods, relative to trials without attention.
+For instance, an experiment may involve participants seeing visual stimuli, with the instruction to pay attention to some feature of the stimuli on a subset of trials.
+The $$B$$-matrix could then be used to represent the change in connection strengths on attention trials, relative to connectivity during trials without attention.

 #### Matrix C
-Experimental inputs $$u$$ can enter the model in two places.
-They can modulate the strength of specific connections, as described above.
-Additionally, they can enter specific regions to drive the dynamics in the system.
+Experimental inputs $$u$$ enter the model in two places.
+They modulate the strength of connections, as described above.
+Additionally, they enter specific regions to drive the dynamics in the network.

 The driving inputs are represented in matrix $$C$$, where element $$C(i,j)$$ represents the strength of input $$j$$ on region $$i$$, in units of Hz.
-An example of a driving input would be in a DCM of a visual task, where visual input would be modelled as driving early visual cortex.
+Note that in the absence of driving input, there would be no activity in the model, so this model is not suited to representing resting state dynamics.

 [Back to top](#dcm-models-for-fmri)